expede/awesome-relay/README.md

 ## Tutorials
 - [Getting Started with Relay](https://auth0.com/blog/2015/10/06/getting-started-with-relay/) - One of the few detailed walk throughs of hand-on Relay.
 - [Relay 101: Building A Hacker News Client](https://medium.com/@clayallsopp/relay-101-building-a-hacker-news-client-bb8b2bdc76e6#.1i64q1pf9) - A complete workable example.
+- [Facebook Relay talk - Lunch and Learn session](https://www.youtube.com/watch?v=sP3n-nht0Xo) - Walkthrough of building a simple app, and demonstration of [GraphiQL](https://github.com/graphql/graphiql).

 ## Overviews
 - [React Data Fetching with Relay](http://www.sitepoint.com/react-data-fetching-with-relay/) - Clear conceptual overview of Relay's moving parts and magic.

-## FAQs
-- [Unofficial Relay FAQ](https://gist.github.com/wincent/598fa75e22bdfa44cf47) - Common questions answered!
-Relay resources are scarce at the moment, so this is very helpful if you get stuck.

-## Videos
-- [Joseph Savona - Relay: An Application Framework For React](https://www.youtube.com/watch?v=IrgHurBjQbg) - Conceptual overview of Relay from the Facebook team.
+- - [Joseph Savona - Relay: An Application Framework For React](https://www.youtube.com/watch?v=IrgHurBjQbg) - Conceptual overview of Relay from the Facebook team.
 - [F8 2015 - React Native & Relay: Bringing Modern Web Techniques to Mobile](https://www.youtube.com/watch?v=X6YbAKiLCLU) - Overview of Relay, some about the philosophy.
 - [Relay - Daniel Dembach - Hamburg React.js Meetup](https://www.youtube.com/watch?v=dvWTxy1eY6s) - A good general overview of Relay, some discussion of alternatives.
 Common questions are covered in Q&A at the end.
 - [Facebook Relay talk - Lunch and Learn session](https://www.youtube.com/watch?v=sP3n-nht0Xo) - Walkthrough of building a simple app, and demonstration of [GraphiQL](https://github.com/graphql/graphiql).
 - [React with Relay and GraphQL with Andrew Smith](https://www.youtube.com/watch?v=Cfna8gwt9h8) - High level overview of Relay and GraphQL, with some useful discussion from the audience.
 Some discussion of other front-end frameworks, as well.

+## FAQs
+- [Unofficial Relay FAQ](https://gist.github.com/wincent/598fa75e22bdfa44cf47) - Common questions answered!
+Relay resources are scarce at the moment, so this is very helpful if you get stuck.

 ## Lists of Lists
 - [Relay and GraphQL Introduction Materials](https://quip.com/oLxzA1gTsJsE)